-As the 23rd Anniversary of the tragic, and unfortunate, death of Kurt Cobain reaches us, Live for Live Music’s Bob Wilson takes a look back at the events surrounding a case that has been closed as a “suicide,” but in reality has so many more questions that beg to be asked and answered.
-We get an exclusive interview from licenced private investigator and former L.A.
-Country Sheriff’s Dept. detective, Tom Grant, who was actually hired by Courtney Love to “find” Cobain when he “went missing” and has studied all of the finer details of the case, as well as take a look at the two main publications about the case by NY Times #1 Best-Selling author Ian Halperin and Max Wallace, who both suggest the case should be, at the very least, “re-opened”.
-Along with interviews from Grant and Halperin, we take a look at their theories and facts surrounding the case to find anything but a clear-cut suicide case of one of rock n’ rolls most enigmatic protagonists.
+Live For Live Music’s Bob Wilson spoke with licensed private investigator and former L.A.
+County Sheriff’s Dept. detective Tom Grant, who was actually hired by Courtney Love to “find” Kurt Cobain when he “went missing” and has studied all of the finer details of the case.
+We also take a look at the two main publications about the case by NY Times #1 Best-Selling author Ian Halperin and Max Wallace, who both suggest the case should be, at the very least, “re-opened”.
+Along with interviews from Grant and Halperin, we take a look at their theories and facts surrounding the case to find anything but a clear-cut suicide case for one of rock n’ roll’s most enigmatic protagonists.

 Ian Halperin and Max Wallace produced two books on the events surrounding Cobain’s death, Who Killed Kurt Cobain?
 (Birch Lane Press, 1998), and Love And Death: The Murder of Kurt Cobain (Atria Books, 2004).
-L4LM spoke with Ian Halperin, #1 NY Times bestselling author and award winning filmmaker.
+L4LM spoke with Ian Halperin, #1 NY Times bestselling author and award-winning filmmaker.
 “The only thing I suggest is a re-opening of the case”, stated Halperin.
-He bases this “solely on the forensic evidence”.
+He bases this “solely on the forensic evidence.”
 The horror that haunts Halperin is the number of copycat suicides emulating Cobain, which is a trend sadly still occurring.
-There have been “around 200 now”, and Halperin feels it would be unthinkable if Cobain wound up not even having killed himself, with all of these misguided souls having followed suit.
-The author makes no accusations, and is very clear about that.
-As for the suicide verdict, he would like to “reverse it to undetermined”.
+There have been “around 200 now,” and Halperin feels it would be unthinkable if Kurt Cobain wound up not even having killed himself after all of these misguided souls had followed suit.
+The author makes no accusations and is very clear about that.
+As for the suicide verdict, he would like to “reverse it to undetermined.”
 Then the case could be investigated anew from there, and authorities could determine what truly happened when considering all information on a fair and open scale.

-Original reports were that Cobain was barricaded into the small greenhouse room, with a stool wedged up against the door.
+Original reports stated that Cobain was barricaded in the small greenhouse room, with a stool wedged up against the door.
 In truth, a simple push button lock was all that sealed the room.
-Someone potentially could have simply pushed the button, and closed the door behind them as they left.
+Someone potentially could have simply pushed the button and closed the door behind them as they left.
 Reports said that Cobain left his license out for identification purposes, in case disfigurement hid his identity.
-In reality, a police officer had actually removed the license from the singer’s wallet, which then was photographed in pictures taken at the scene.
+In reality, a police officer had removed the license from the singer’s wallet, which then was photographed in pictures taken at the scene.

 The suicide note left actually seemed to describe that Cobain was quitting Nirvana, and had tired of stardom.
 Nirvana member Dave Grohl confirmed years later that the group was breaking up, in an appearance he made on the Howard Stern program.
 The size of the writing at the end of the note changed dramatically, and it was only there that Cobain seemed to say a permanent goodbye to his wife and young daughter.
-Tom Grant was also concerned that the gun, shells, and note all had no discernable fingerprints, and the note seemed to be (at least in key parts) a forgery.
-The gun was not checked for prints by authorities until May 6th, 1994.
+Tom Grant was also concerned that the gun, the shells, and the note all had no discernible fingerprints, and the note appeared to be (at least in key parts) a forgery.
+The gun was not checked for prints by authorities until May 6th, 1994, a full month later.
 The note was only released because Tom Grant pretended to need glasses to read it when Courtney showed it to him, and he asked to run a copy off on her fax machine.

-Tom Grant told L4LM that he was not giving interviews until a new documentary called Soaked In Bleach is released in coming months.
+Tom Grant told L4LM that he was not giving interviews until a 2015 documentary told from his perspective, Soaked In Bleach, was released [Note: The film is out now].
 He did consent to answer a question on whether Cobain had nitrates on his hands from firing the shotgun.
 He said that (Nitrates) are “meaningless in this case.”
 He went on that “anyone standing in a small to medium sized room with their hands exposed, especially the palms, (like in a robbery where the gunman orders the victim to raise his or her hands), would test positive for GSR with a gun, rifle or shotgun, where the GSR is carried by the air in the room, like a sneeze (but more intense).
 (Nitrates) end up on all exposed surfaces, including the hands of someone who did not even pull the trigger”.
 Grant went on to say that “most GSR is invisible to the naked eye, unless the weapon were fired at very close range.
 So of course Cobain would have GSR on his hands and his face, whether he was murdered or committed suicide”.

 Tom Grant’s account has him speaking to Cobain and Love’s lawyer, Rosemary Carroll.
 Rosemary represented Kurt and Courtney, and was the former wife of Jim Carroll of The Basketball Diaries fame.
 According to Grant, Cobain was intending to divorce Love, and Carroll urged him to investigate the circumstances of Cobain’s death.
 Carroll also said that in Love’s backpack, she found samples of Love practicing someone’s handwriting.
 This aroused suspicion due to the suicide note Cobain left seeming to be more about retiring from music than permanently from life.
-The end of the note seemed to have an addition possibly written by a second person.
-Carroll also stated that Love wrote a memo for herself to “get arrested”, which she indeed did while Grant was searching for her missing husband.
-The point we wonder about is whether Love seeking an iron-clad alibi for herself in Los Angeles if it was exposed that Cobain was murdered back in Seattle.
+The end of the note seemed to include an addition made at a later point–possibly written by a second person.
+Carroll also stated that Love wrote a memo for herself to “get arrested,” which she indeed did while Grant was searching for her missing husband.
+The point we wonder about is whether Love seeking an iron-clad alibi for herself in Los Angeles was what exposed that Cobain was murdered back in Seattle.
 When Carroll realized that Grant was taping the conversation while she expressed doubts over suicide, she uttered, “Oh, sh*t”.
 And she added, that “is just my theory”, before hanging up.
 She has not commented publicly on these matters.

 Love was charged with drug possession, and for having a doctor’s prescription pad in her hotel room.
 Love was cleared, but it seems strange that she would leave a memo seemingly foretelling of the arrest regarding this key moment in time.
 Accounts have her calling in her own overdose from the telephone in her hotel room.
 Another possible scenario for Love practicing handwriting was to possibly forge prescriptions, and later her doctor covered for her saying he merely forgot his pad in the hotel room.
 The circus-like lifestyle of these musical heroin abusers causes such tumult, that clarity is hard to find in the events at hand.
 Had Grant not audio taped so many conversations, the atmosphere would be so muddied, it would be nearly impossible to detect much fact from fiction in this sordid tale.